hucebot/multipanda_ros2/docs/main.md

 ### [multimode_controller][mmc]
 The `multimode_controller` is a standard `ros2_control` controller, but uses its own controller implementation format, called _controllets_.
 It is designed to reduce the amount of programming overhead, and to allow extremely fast switching between different controllers within the same control mode.

-### [garmi_packages][garmi]
-The packages inside the `garmi_packages` folder constitute an example of how you can create a mobile manipulator platform using this package.
-It shows you how the packages can be structured, so as to maintain a good code structure.

 ## Other packages

 ### franka_control2